telerik/winforms-docs/ganttview/working-with-data/populating-with-data-programmatically.md

 ![ganttview-working-with-data-populating-with-data-programmatically 001](images/ganttview-working-with-data-populating-with-data-programmatically001.png)

-Now we can just add the desired columns to be displayed in GanttViewTextViewElement.
-During the column initialization we will pass a string to specify the FieldName so the column will know which fields of the tasks to display.
+Now we can just add the desired columns to be displayed in __GanttViewTextViewElement__.
+During the column initialization we will pass a string to specify the __FieldName__ so the column will know which fields of the tasks to display.
 In addition this string will also be used as header text.

 {{source=..\SamplesCS\GanttView\WorkingWithData\PopulatingWithDataProgrammatically.cs region=AddColumns}}
 {{source=..\SamplesVB\GanttView\WorkingWithData\PopulatingWithDataProgrammatically.vb region=AddColumns}}